Director of Lifelong Faith Formation: Luke Gregory

 A paragraph-by-paragraph study of the Catechism of the Catholic Church.
 Participants learn about the teachings of the Church by reading sections of the Catechism and discussing its meaning.
 Facilitated by Joe Fisher.
 Participants receive a paperback copy of the Catechism of the Catholic Church.

 The Rite of Christian Initiation is a faith conversion process.
 Unbaptized adults wishing to become Catholic begin their journey with a time of inquiry.
 During the catechumenate phase of their preparation, participants are dismissed from Mass after the Homily to meditate on the Scripture readings with the RCIA team.
 Sponsors join the group for the catechetical sessions, which focus on teachings and particular issues in the Catholic Church.
 During Lent the participants begin more intense spiritual preparation, including a retreat, for their upcoming celebration of Baptism, Confirmation and First Communion.
 The initiation sacraments are most generally celebrated at the Easter Vigil (Holy Saturday) and followed by a parish reception.
-Our Pastoral Minister and her team of catechists direct the process.
+Our Director of Lifelong Faith Formation and team of catechists direct the process.
 Call the parish office if you would be interested in taking part in this process as a candidate, sponsor or catechist.

 Catholics Returning Home